tahczeban/Credit_Risk_Analysis/README.md

 ***RESULTS:***

-***DELIVERABLE 1:USE RESAMPLING MODELS TO PREDICT CREDIT RISK***
+***DELIVERABLE 1: USE RESAMPLING MODELS TO PREDICT CREDIT RISK***

-For this Deliverable, both the imbalanced-learn and scikit-learn libraries were utilized to evaluate three ML models via resampling (RandomOverSampler, SMOTE, ClusterCentroids) to see which is the most appropriate for predicting credit risk.
-After resampling, the count of the target classes will be scrutinized, a logistic regression classifier will be trained, a balanced accuracy score will be calculated, a confusion matrix will be generated, as well as an imbalanced classification report for analysis.
-The statistical measures calculated included:
+For this Deliverable, both the imbalanced-learn and scikit-learn libraries were utilized to evaluate three ML models via resampling (RandomOverSampler, SMOTE, ClusterCentroids) to see which is the most appropriate for predicting credit card risk.
+After resampling, the count of the target classes were then scrutinized, a logistic regression classifier was trained, a balanced accuracy score was calculated, a confusion matrix was generated, as well as an imbalanced classification report for analysis.
+The statistical measures calculated are listed and defined as follows:

 -accuracy-how close result is to the correct value (TP+TN/Total)